Block Student Associates 2025-26: Block Museum - Northwestern University

 English Literature and Classics - Latin Concentration (2027)

-My name is Faith Magiera and I am a sophomore studying English Lit and Classics, and I am so excited to be able to share my passion for the humanities with the Block community!
+My name is Faith Magiera and I am a junior studying English Lit and Classics, and I am so excited to be able to share my passion for the humanities with the Block community!
 I have always loved visiting museums, and after taking an Art History course my freshman year, I realized that the art world was another way in which I could find a greater understanding of other perspectives and continue to learn how to live a life filled with meaning.
 When I am not at the Block, I usually play Quizbowl or write for the Northwestern Undergraduate Law Journal.

 Tori Montinola